ncotds/nco-qoordinator/README.md

 # NC OMNIbus ObjectServer Query Coordinator #

-HTTP-API to proxy requests to one or more "OMNIbus Object Server" instances and collects all results.

-"OMNIbus Object Server" - component of IBM Netcool stack, in-memory database to store alerts data
+*"OMNIbus Object Server" - component of IBM Netcool stack, in-memory database to store alerts data*

+HTTP-API server to proxy requests to one or more OMNIbus ObjectServer instances and collects all results.

+The application was created to address a specific need: in environments with multiple shards of the OMNIbus database (several HA clusters where alerts are distributed), third-party applications require a solution to seamlessly access and update alert data across all shards.

+Additionally, this application proves beneficial even in scenarios with a single HA cluster.
+It supports multiple third-party applications by allowing them to interact with alerts consistently, eliminating the need to locate a suitable OMNIbus database driver and manage failover scenarios.

 ## Installation